All Articles/

 Dogs

-• Intense scratching, especially at the ears, belly, or between toes
+• Intense scratching, especially at the ears, belly, or between toes.

-• Red, raised bumps or welts visible on thin-skinned areas
+• Red, raised bumps or welts visible on thin-skinned areas.

-• Orange or red crusting in the ear folds
+• Orange or red crusting in the ear folds.

-• Restlessness, inability to settle, or whining
+• Restlessness, whining, or inability to settle.

-• Hair loss (alopecia) from excessive scratching in affected areas
+• Hair loss (alopecia) from excessive scratching.

 Cats

-• Over-grooming or excessive licking of the belly, legs, or paws
+• Over-grooming or excessive licking of the belly, legs, or paws.

-• Scratching the ears repeatedly or shaking the head
+• Scratching the ears repeatedly or shaking the head.

-• Small orange-red crusts visible on the ear margins or chin
+• Small orange-red crusts visible on the ear margins or chin.

-• Behavioral changes: hiding, irritability, or reduced appetite
+• Behavioral changes: hiding, irritability, or reduced appetite.

 How to Treat Chigger Bites on Pets